Tianlap/impedimenta/ansible/physical/roles/aur/README.md

 who'd like to locally package and install packages from the AUR, using aurutils.
 When invoked, this role will:

-1. Create an AUR user, and give it passwordless sudo privileges.
+1. Create a privileged system user dedicated to building packages.
 2. Install aurutils.
 3. Create a package cache in `/var/cache/pacman/aur/`.
-Let this cache be owned by the AUR user.
+Let this cache be owned by the user.
 4. Create a repository named `aur`, and make `/etc/pacman.conf` include it.
 5. Package and install the packages named by the `aur_packages` variable.
-Let all packaging work be done by the AUR user.

 This role doesn't allow one to serve packages over a network.
 Instead, only the local system may consume compiled packages.